LAV-300: History

 Production of the LAV-300 ended in 1994 with marketing discontinued by 2000.

 In 2008, Cobb County Police Department has reported the purchase of a LAV-300 for $500,000 with $45,000 to $51,000 paid to refurbish the vehicle for police use.
 The vehicle was acquired by the CCPD through the 1033 program from Fort Polk, Louisiana.

 In 2010, Federal Defense Industries announced that they entered into an agreement with Textron Marine & Land Systems in order to provide authorized aftermarket parts, support and other types of assistance for the LAV-300 since FDI maintains a technical library for spare parts.

 In 2011, Napco entered into an agreement with Textron to provide authorized aftermarket parts, support and other types of assistance for the LAV-300.

+On 15 September 2016, the Bartonville Police Department showed a LAV-300 with surveillance gear through the 1033 program.

 On 5 October 2018, the Philippine Department of National Defense launched a bid to upgrade armored vehicles of the Philippine Navy and Air Force under the Light Armor System Upgrade (LARSU) Acquisition Project with a budget of PHP711,938,000.00.
 On 28 November 2018, the DND released a bid requirement for a company to modernize the LAV-300s still in working condition with the PMC.

 On 10 January 2019, Larsen & Toubro was awarded a contract for $US 14 million for the Armed Forces of the Philippines' Light Armor System Upgrade in replacing worn out engines and other parts.
+On June 7, 2023, LAV-300s upgraded by Larsen & Toubro were tested in Bulacan.

 Design

 The LAV-300 has a seating capacity for three crewmembers, consisting of a driver, commander and gunner, and nine passengers.
 Its weight is at 14,696 kg. with a length of 6.40 m and width of 2.54 m.
 The height is at 2.7 m with a turret and at 1.98 m to the hull.
-It can go up to 105 km/hr under a range of 925 km.
+It can go up to 105 km/h under a range of 925 km.

 It offers high mobility, speeds of up to 65 mi/h, and can be air-transported by a C-5 Galaxy, C-141 Starlifter, C-17 Globemaster III and a C-130 Hercules cargo aircraft.
 Some versions can be air-transported by CH-53E Super Stallion helicopter.